 Shirts with the SCC logo must be purchased online at Home | Scotus (inkedcolumbus.com) and are the only type of polo shirts the students are allowed to wear in school.
-Colors are White, Blue, Yellow, and dark Green.
-NOTE: Yellow polos can still be worn but are not available to purchase.
-Yellow polos will NOT be part of the Scotus uniform effective the 2024-2025 school year.
+Colors are White, Black, Kelly Green, Blue, and dark Green.
+NOTE: Dark Green and Blue polos will NOT be part of the Scotus uniform effective the 2026-2027 school year.